RAF Boulmer

-Royal Air Force Boulmer or RAF Boulmer /ˈbuːmɚ/ is a Royal Air Force station near Alnwick in Northumberland, England, and is home to Aerospace Surveillance and Control System (ASACS) Force Command, Control and Reporting Centre (CRC) Boulmer.
+Royal Air Force Boulmer or more simply RAF Boulmer /ˈbuːmɚ/ is a Royal Air Force station near Alnwick in Northumberland, England, and is home to the Air Command and Control Force, 19 Sqn - Control and Reporting Centre (CRC) Boulmer, 20 Sqn - Operational Conversion Unit (OCU) and 144 Signals Unit (SU).

 The School of Aerospace Battle Management and support staff was based there until 26 July 2019; it has since moved to RAF Shawbury.
 Until 30 September 2015, it was also home to A Flight, No. 202 Squadron RAF, who flew the Westland Sea King HAR.3 in the SAR (Search and Rescue) role.

 History

 Second World War

 In 1940 a decoy airfield was set up near the village of Boulmer to divert German attacks from nearby Royal Air Force (RAF) airfields such as RAF Acklington.
 As the air threat to the United Kingdom receded, the decoy airfield, with its grass runways and plywood and canvas Hurricanes, was abandoned.

 In March 1943 RAF Boulmer was reopened as a satellite airfield to house the advanced flights of No. 57 Operational Training Unit RAF (a Supermarine Spitfire training unit based at RAF Eshott, Boulmer's parent unit).

 Part of the airfield formed the basis of a caravan site with the runway and taxiway being used as an access road to the site.
 The site remains and is called Seaton Park.